blondchapri/Afterlife/README.md

 i am thinking a frosted translucent material <br> like the one in new ltt screwdriver <br>
 <img width="1333" height="2000" alt="image" src="https://github.com/user-attachments/assets/a4b47e30-e5e9-48ad-9b39-0c7a69f0aaa0" /> <br>
 this aesthetic omg i am in love <br>
-some time back got a helldivers dog tag 3d printed
+some time back got a helldivers dog tag 3d printed <br>
 ![WhatsApp Image 2025-07-31 at 14 56 18_d1db83d2](https://github.com/user-attachments/assets/636a8844-3567-4115-9cc3-fb993a547223) <br>
 ![WhatsApp Image 2025-07-31 at 14 56 19_30edde9e](https://github.com/user-attachments/assets/f8596cd0-1f3e-4bcf-aa81-a66ad0856a35) <br>
 this is like almost tranlusent and i think will work too , but i am still not sure about it